rodekruis/DEH-Admin-Manual/README.md

 ### Forbidden areas
 There are certain areas which can have devastating consequences when changed.
 Only an admin has access to these areas, but should not touch this.

-This is a list of potential destructive actions to be aware of:
+This is a list of potential destructive actions in EspoCRM to be aware of:
 1. Changing the global UI (Administration>User Interface).
 This affects UI for all users of EspoCRM.
+2. Remove EspoCRM Single Sign On (SSO) settings (Administration>Authentication).
+This will disable every user from using SSO to login in EspoCRM.
-2. Uninstall the EspoCRM Flex DEH Extension (Adminstration>Extensions).
+3. Uninstall the EspoCRM Flex DEH Extension (Adminstration>Extensions).
 This will remove all DEH relevant extensions and DEH related data will not be visible anymore in EspoCRM.
-3. Uninstall the Advanced Pack Extension (Administration>Extensions).
+4. Uninstall the Advanced Pack Extension (Administration>Extensions).
 Only relevant if this Advanced Package is installed.
 Uninstalling it will remove all the reports (dashboards) and flowcharts/workflows.
-4. Upgrade EspoCRM (Administration>Upgrade).
+5. Upgrade EspoCRM (Administration>Upgrade).
 DEH is currently made for EspoCRM version 8.1.0.
 A newer version will not ensure compatibility with DEH.
-5. Remove the API role or API user called automatic-system-deh (Administration>Roles and Administration>API Users).
+6. Remove the API role or API user called automatic-system-deh (Administration>Roles and Administration>API Users).
 This will break the connection between Twilio Flex and EspoCRM and no data will be transferred anymore.
-6. Certain role settings for users (Administration>Roles).
+7. Certain role settings for users (Administration>Roles).
 The role permissions 'Export Permission' and 'Mass Update Permission' are very powerfull permissions which should be considered carefully before assigning to a role.
 This would allow a user to quickly export large volumes of personal data or change large volumes of records in EspoCRM.
-7. Disabling or removing an entity (Administration>Entity Manager>[Entity]>Edit).
+8. Disabling or removing an entity (Administration>Entity Manager>[Entity]>Edit).
-8. Removing relationships between entities (Administration>Entity Manager>[Entity]>Relationships).
+9. Removing relationships between entities (Administration>Entity Manager>[Entity]>Relationships).
-9. Removing Email configuration settings (Administration>Outbound Emails).
+10. Removing Email configuration settings (Administration>Outbound Emails).
 Removing this will stop the email notifications to users and password reset emails.

+This is a list of potential destructive actions in Twilio to be aware of:
+1. Remove Active Phone Numbers
+2. Remove SSO setting for Twilio Flex (Flex>Manage>Single sign-on).
+This will disable every user from logging in to Twilio Flex.
+3. Disconnect Studio Flows (chatbot/IVR) with Twilio Flex (Flex>Manage>Messaging>Filter by Address type)
+4. Removing TaskRouter settings
+5. Removing Studio flows
+6. Removing WhatsApp sender (Messaging>Senders>WhatsApp senders)
+7. Removing Facebook Messenger (Channels>Facebook Messenger)
+8. Removing Event Streams
+9. Removing API keys & tokens